teebu/ms-ot/PrivacyRiskAgent/README.md

 # Notebook:

-1. deploy notebook
+1. deploys a notebook that creates a cron job
-   -> create cron job - with a generious end time